-The perfect fall/winter salad!
-This beetroot goat cheese salad is one of our favs for every day eating, or for a quick and easy recipe to whip up when you’re in a hurry or want something easy for stress free dinner entertaining!
+Beetroot Goat Cheese Salad is the perfect fall or winter salad!
+This beetroot goat cheese salad is one of our favs for every day eating, or for a quick and easy recipe to whip up when you're in a hurry or want something easy for stress free dinner entertaining!

 Hey guys, happy Thursday!

 I'm so happy to be back blogging this week!
 Especially when I get to give you guys a terrific, easy and stress free salad!